Robust Gaussian Process Regression Based on Iterative Trimming: Experiments with Synthetic Datasets

 \subsection{Star clusters}

-The stars in an open cluster are believed to form nearly simultaneously sharing the same chemical compositions and many other physical properties.
-Thus, they are are expected to be located on a narrow belt in the color-magnitude diagram (aka Hertzsprung–Russell diagram), as shown in \reffig{fig:example_cluster}.
-This belt is the so-called main sequence.
-It is not a thin curve but appears an extended distribution around the prominent ridge line due to observational errors and other intrinsic scatters.
-In particular, the unresolved binary stars spread broadly on the redder and brighter (right-top) side of the sequence.
-A precise determination of the main-sequence ridge line in observation is important to studies of clusters, e.g., modeling the binary stars and calibrating theoretical stellar models (see, e.g., \citealt{Li2020a}).
-As demonstrated by \citet{Li2020a}, the proposed ITGP can find the empirical ridge line with high precision.
+The stars in an open cluster are believed to share the same age, chemical composition, and many other physical properties.
+Ideally, low-mass stars are expected to be located on a curve, the so-called main sequence, in the color--magnitude diagram (aka Hertzsprung--Russell diagram).
+In observation, cluster stars actually follow an extended distribution peaked around the main sequence, as shown in \reffig{fig:example_cluster}.
+This extension is caused by observational errors and intrinsic scatters.
+Moreover, the unresolved binary stars are spread broadly on the redder and brighter (right-top) side of the sequence, serving as outliers in this problem.
+A precise empirical determination of the main-sequence ridge line in observation is crucial to many studies, including inferring binary star properties and calibrating theoretical stellar models (see \citealt{Li2020a}).
+As demonstrated by \citet{Li2020a}, the proposed ITGP can pinpoint the ridge line with high precision.

-In the following, we present a performance comparison between different GP methods using the synthetic clusters generated by \citet{Li2020a}.
-50 open clusters are generated with the PARSEC stellar model \citep{Bressan2012}, each containing $\sim\!
-1000$ stars, $\sim\!
-30\%$ of which are binary stars (serving as outliers).
-A magnitude dependent observational noise is added on each star.
-Faint stars (larger magnitude) have larger observational noise, which hence makes it a heteroscedastic problem.
+In the following, we present a benchmark test using the realistic synthetic clusters generated by \citet{Li2020a}.
+Assuming a stellar mass function and a binary mass-ratio distribution, $2 \times 50$ open clusters are generated with the PARSEC stellar model \citep{Bressan2012}, each containing $500$ or $1000$ stars, $\sim\!
+30\%$ of which are binary stars (outliers).
+To mimic the observation from the Gaia mission, we add a magnitude-dependent noise on each star, making it a \textit{heteroscedastic} problem.
 We aim to predict the color, $G_\mathrm{BP}-G_\mathrm{RP}$, as a function of the magnitude, $G$, along the ridge line of the main sequence (see \reffig{fig:example_cluster}).